stanfordnlp/stanza/_pages/new_language.md

 ## Character LM

+The pretrained Character LM is useful for certain annotators, currently NER, Sentiment, and Conparse.
+It gives a noticeable improvement to the scores for those models for a small increase in the computational complexity.

 Character LMs are included for a few languages.
 You can look in resources.json for `forward_charlm` and `backward_charlm`

+It is not necessary to train a new charlm in order to build models, but the accuracy will improve on the models listed above if you do.

 For adding a new languages, we provide scripts to automate large parts of the process.
 Scripts for converting raw text to conllu and conllu to a charlm dataset can be found in [stanza/utils/charlm/conll17_to_text.py](https://github.com/stanfordnlp/stanza/blob/dev/stanza/utils/charlm/conll17_to_text.py) and [stanza/utils/charlm/make_lm_data.py](https://github.com/stanfordnlp/stanza/blob/dev/stanza/utils/charlm/make_lm_data.py)